 Big spenders who need the flexibility of having no credit limit would find charge cards most useful.
 Also, business owners with capital needs that vary and who don’t want to be tied down to a set credit limit can benefit.

-As of January 2018, American Express is the only credit card issuer that offers charge cards.
-Here are the best cards it has to offer:
+American Express is the only credit card issuer that offers charge cards.
+Here are some of the cards it has to offer:

 Small-business credit cards